marsctx/Azure-ELK-Deployment/README.md

 ## Access Policies

 In this deployment only the Jump Box can accept connections from the internet.
-Access to the internal network was established through SSH with public key authentication to the Jump Box from the local host.
+Access to the internal network was established through `SSH` with public key authentication to the Jump Box from the `localhost`.
 Internally, all servers can access one another.

-Using Network Security Groups further limited acccess to the web application by restricting accessability to TCP network traffic only from the localhost IP.
+Using Network Security Groups further limited acccess to the web application by restricting accessability to TCP network traffic only from the `localhost` IP.

 A summary of the access policies can be found in the table below: